 Protect Your Dog’s Eyes from Injury

-Avoid exposing your dog to situations that are likely to cause eye injuries, such as rough play with other animals and playing through dense brush.
+Avoid exposing your dog to situations that put them at risk of eye injuries, which include rough play with other animals and playing through dense shrubbery.

 Regularly Clean Your Dog’s Eyes